lloydbu/CIE-to-LIFX-Color-Converter/README.md

 ## Customization

 The conversion lookup data in LIFXData50 x 50.plist was created with a consumer-grade colorimeter, so it's acceptable but not perfect.
-If you replace it with your own data, here's the format:
+If you want to replace it with your own data, here's the format:

 The data is stored in a TwoDArray object.
 It's a 2D lookup table that can be addressed with coordinates in [0..1],[0..1].